sdsdkkk/sdsdkkk.github.io/_posts/2023-03-22-studying-geckos.markdown

 I only encountered one instance of an aggressive gecko, and that one I identified as _Hemidactylus frenatus_.
 This is consistent with information I get from various sources that _Hemidactylus frenatus_ is [a territorial and aggressive gecko species](https://animaldiversity.org/accounts/Hemidactylus_frenatus/).
 Most of them are neutral though, and some are quite timid when I encountered it.
 But for those I identified as _Lepidodactylus lugubris_, I found all of them timid.

 I recorded the gecko's growth phase in the size column.
 I only put full-grown and juvenile as the values there, but in hindsight I should've labeled the hatchling and the very young ones as baby instead.
-I encountered a vew hatchling and very young ones, but I labeled them as juveniles.
+I encountered a few hatchlings and very young ones, but I labeled them as juveniles.
 Also, I'm sure there were a few instances where I mistook adult _Lepidodactylus lugubris_ as juvenile _Hemidactylus frenatus_ and mislabeled them.

 ![Growth phase](/images/posts/gecko-growth.png)